okfn/opendatahandbook-old/source/how-to-open-up-data/make-data-available.rst

 Access to bulk data ensures that:

-a) there is no dependency on the original provider of the data, meaning if a restructure or budget cycle changes the situation, the data are still available.
+a) there is no dependency on the original provider of the data, meaning that if a restructure or budget cycle changes the situation, the data are still available.
 b) anyone else can obtain a copy and redistribute it.
 This reduces the